 University Park FD

-The BioTel radio room at Parkland is staffed 24 hours a day, 7 days a week by an RN.
+The BioTel online medical control room at Parkland is staffed 24 hours a day, 7 days a week by an RN.
 A second person, either an RN or a paramedic, is scheduled for peak hours.

 The most frequent requests for BioTel consultation: